 A good piece of life advice, in general, would be to be cautious with what you post on social media.
 Letting the entire world in on your life and what you are experiencing can be liberating in one way but can present dangers to your well-being in others.

-If you are going through a divorce it may be a smart time to go back to your social media history and take inventory of actions.
-In the privacy of your home or office, you may have felt comfortable posting any number of life events with little regard of the repercussions that come with those postings.
+If you are going through a divorce, it may be a brilliant time to go back to your social media history and take an inventory of actions.
+In the privacy of your home or office, you may have felt comfortable posting any number of life events with little regard for the repercussions that come with those postings.

-Unfortunately, that attitude can have negative consequences when it comes to your divorce case.
+Unfortunately, that attitude can have negative consequences for your divorce case.
 What you say and post online quickly becomes fair game to be placed into evidence by you or your spouse.
-The attorneys with the Law Office of Bryan Fagan, PLLC would like to offer some pieces of advice on the subject of utilizing social media during a divorce.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to offer some pieces of advice on the subject of utilizing social media during a divorce.

-In a divorce, however, your life becomes a part of the public record.
-Unless you or your spouse request to keep the record of your case private (or sealed in courtroom lingo) and the judge grants that request, your case will be viewable by the public at large.
+However, in a divorce, your life becomes a part of the public record unless you or your spouse request to keep the history of your case private (or sealed in courtroom terminology) and the judge grants that request; your lawsuit will be viewable by the public at large.

-Not to mention the fact that your social media posting- things that maybe only your parents, immediate family, and best friends were truly interested in- are now fair game to be judged and scrutinized by your spouse and his/her attorney.
+Not to mention the fact that your social media posting- things that maybe only your parents, immediate family, and best friends were genuinely interested in are now fair game to be judged and scrutinized by your spouse and their attorney.

-Your case pleadings are available online to view, and any in court hearings will be held in the open.
-Your marriage and your parenting are no longer private by your going through a divorce.
+Your case pleadings are available online to view, and any in-court hearings will be held in the open.
+Your marriage and parenting are no longer private by your going through a divorce.
 Why not take advantage of what you can control and keep the rest of your life out of the public eye as much as you are able?

-Speak with your attorney at the outset of your case to learn their ideas regarding social media
+Please speak with your attorney at the outset of your case to learn their ideas regarding social media.

-One thing that I always do my best at is to meet with clients at the very early stages of their divorce to learn a little more about him or her and to allow questions to be asked of me.
+One thing that I always do my best is to meet with clients at the very early stages of their divorce to learn a little more about them and allow questions to be asked of me.

-I would recommend that you ask your attorney to do the same with you if he or she does not suggest a meeting first.
-A subject that can be discussed in this meeting is the use of social media during a case and the use of social media as evidence in your divorce.
+I would recommend that you ask your attorney to do the same with you if they do not suggest a meeting first.
+A subject that can be discussed in this meeting is the use of social media during a case and social media as evidence in your divorce.

 Keep in mind that your social media postings are tailor-made to be utilized in a hearing or trial.
-The social media websites are easily recognizable and therefore fairly simple to be proved authentic by either your attorney or your spouse’s.
-Furthermore, each social media posting has a tidy time stamp of the day, month, year and time that a posting was made.
+The social media websites are easily recognizable and, therefore, reasonably simple to be proved authentic by either your attorney or your spouse.
+Furthermore, each social media posting has a tidy time stamp of the day, month, year, and time that a posting was made.

 Maintaining a social media presence is not necessarily a bad thing in and of itself, but it must be dealt with proactively in your divorce.
-Simply deleting a posting on Facebook or deactivating your account is not an option as your spouse can argue that you did so in order to keep valid evidence out of the record.
+Simply deleting a posting on Facebook or deactivating your account is not an option, as your spouse can argue that you did so to keep valid evidence out of the record.